Artificial Intelligence for EHR

 About ScienceSoft

-A US-headquartered global IT consulting and software development company, ScienceSoft was founded in 1989 and worked with AI ever since.
-Now, leveraging 17 years of experience in the healthcare IT domain, ScienceSoft designs, delivers, and enhances EHR and EMR solutions with best-in-class advanced features.
+A global IT consulting and software development company, ScienceSoft was founded in 1989 and worked with AI ever since.
+Now, with a team of seasoned healthcare IT consultants and developers, ScienceSoft designs and develops EHR solutions with best-in-class advanced features.